 Another milestone has been reached!

-Healthcare for Yiben is an ongoing project with a special focus on the most vulnerable groups with the highest mortality rates – mothers and children under 5.
+Healthcare for Yiben is an ongoing project with special focus on the most vulnerable groups with highest mortality rates – pregnant and breastfeeding women and children under 5.

-S4LA is currently funding nurses’ accommodation and a monthly budget for maintenance and essentials not provided by the government.
+The clinic staff and community have Mallam’s ongoing organisational commitment and support.
+S4LA continues to support access to additional facilities, programs and services – currently funding nurses’ accommodation and a monthly budget for maintenance and essentials not provided by the government.

 The installation of the vaccine fridge, a clean water well for the clinic and floorcoverings are the next priorities.